Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Rams stats and trends

-- Los Angeles' games this year have eclipsed the over/under in 50% of its opportunities (seven times in 14 games with a set point total).
+- Los Angeles' games this year have hit the over on seven of 14 set point totals (50%).

-- Los Angeles is 6-4 against the spread and 9-1 overall this season when the team scores more than 24.4 points.
+- When Los Angeles puts up more than 24.4 points, it is 6-4 against the spread and 9-1 overall.

-- When Los Angeles totals over 380.6 yards, the team is 4-2 against the spread and 5-1 overall.
+- Los Angeles is 4-2 against the spread and 5-1 overall when the team piles up over 380.6 yards.

-- The Rams have 15 giveaways this season, while the Vikings have 19 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Vikings.